-Scranton to Wellsboro PA: 115 miles on US Route 6
+Directions to Wellsboro PA From Scranton: 115 miles on Pennsylvania Route 6

 The following is an excerpt from my book, Stay on Route 6: A Guide To All 3,562 Miles of Transcontinental US Route 6.
 For now, Pennsylvania is the only state with a dedicated Route 6 tourism association – the PA Route 6 Alliance.

 US Route 6 stretches 440 miles across Pennsylvania’s northern tier.
-It travels through forests and farmland, mountains, rivers and valleys, connecting communities that prize their heritage and quality of life.
+It travels through the Allegheny National Forest and farmland, State Parks and mountains, rivers and valleys, the Pennsylvania Lumber Museum (a great stop), connecting communities that prize their heritage and quality of life.
 Rolling, emerald hills- much like those of the Blue Ridge Parkway – offer stunning views.
 And every once in awhile a slice of small town life.
 Mile-markers help travelers determine where they are along the way.

 Ten miles west, Endless Mountains Visitor’s Bureau is tucked away in Tuhkannock (in the middle of a little strip shopping center on the left).
 You can stop in and say hello to the staff and pick up some brochures if you’re so inclined.
 It’s a busy place in season – “Endless Mountains” is no hype.
 The mountain range does seem surreally endless; green and rolling, sculptural and shadowy, mostly following the course of the twisty Susquehanna River.
 It’s quite a beautiful ride.